Spare Parts Inventory Management Is a Complex Topic

 Following this example all parts can be named, entered into XLS and then transferred to Mobility Work.
 Every single part of the spare part name can be used as a search keyword.
 This is the easiest and fastest way to identify all the spare parts attached to a piece of equipment or simply to look for a part by the name or the reference of the manufacturer.

-The maintenance team of FMGC (a French foundry using Mobility Work) has already registered 1/3 of the company’s spare parts into Mobility Work.
+The maintenance team of FMGC (a French foundry using Mobility Work) has already registered 1/3 of the company’s pieces into Mobility Work.
 According to their maintenance manager, Anthony Blanchard, the company saved 80K €, easily calculated with Mobility Work’s analytical tool.